OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

 ```

 2. Now that any additional views have been added to the new list, it's time to remove any default views which are not on the original list.
-Add the implemenation to **RemoveViews**
+Add the implemenation to **RemoveViews**:

 ```csharp
   private static void RemoveViews(ClientContext clientContext, List listToBeReplaced, List newList) {